r-pufky/docs/source/game/7days/index.rst

   :caption: **0644 7days 7days** ``/data/server/serverconfig.xml``
   :emphasize-lines: 26,28,30,32,41

-Access to administrative commands is granted based on SteamID, in ``serveradmin.xml``.
+Access to `administrative commands`_ are granted based on SteamID, in ``serveradmin.xml``.
 A server restart is needed to apply changes.

 .. literalinclude:: source/serveradmin.xml